Ericson2314/rust-papers/README.md

 ──────────────────────────────────────
 LV, lv: &<'a, Tᵢ, Tₒ> ⊢ deref(lv) : Tᵢ
 ```
-This, however, breaks because the node introducers themselves (e.g. assign) "change" the lvalue context (i.e. nodes' successors often expect a different lvalue context than the nodes themsvles).
+This, however, breaks because the node introducers themselves (e.g. assign) "change" the lvalue context (i.e. nodes' successors often expect a different lvalue context than the nodes themselves).
 Those changes need to be propagated back to types of the references being dereferenced.
 Instead we will use this rule:
 ```
-WithDeref
+WithDeref:
   TC, T; S;
     {  k:  ¬(LVᵢ, deref(lv): Tᵢ; LCᵢ; BCᵢ) | i ≥ 1 }
     ⊢  k': ¬(LV₀, deref(lv): T₀; LC₀; BC₀)